netme/tornado-management-command/article.rst

 The main test strategy for the command runner is:

 * Test that all commands are appearing in the `command_list`
-* Test that only correct commands are displayed in command help
+* Test that only correct commands are displayed in command help message
-* Test that each correct command has it's own parameter context
+* Test that each correct command has its own parameter context

-Here is the source code of the test class:
+Here is the source code of the command runner test class:

 ::